ephect-io/create-app/README.md

 ## Build the application

-If no issue is popping up on the console then you can generate your application outside the browser.
+If no problems appear in the console, you can generate your application outside the browser.

 However, you first need to launch the embedded web server.

 If you're under Windows, you need to type this:

-    php -S localhost:8888 -t src/public
+    php -S localhost:8000 -t src/public

 otherwise, MacOS and Linux accept this syntax: